malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 See more: [[The Error Prone Brain]]

 ## Models
+Graziano [Graziano2017] introduced Attention Schema Theory (AST), which posits that the brain uses a high-level representational model to encapsulate information about the state of the body and thoughts within the mind, and that this is used for attention control.
+The existence of some sort of mental model of the body, or 'body schema', is well established in our understanding of the primary motor and somatosensory projection areas, along with their associated non-primary projection areas [Gleitman2003, ch2].

-Graziano [Graziano2017] introduced Attention Schema Theory (AST), which suggested how important a representational model might be for consciousness.
-Graziano assumes a single model that encapsulates information about the capabilities of the body, the mind, and the data state, but admits that there may be other divisions.
+Graziano introduced the idea of a 'mind schema', similar to the body schema but models the capabilities of the mind itself.
+He then suggested how, through self-reference, this model could form the basis for the conclusion of one's own consciousness.
+Graziano assumes a single model that encapsulates all behavioural predictions of the body and mind, and of the state of current thought, but admits that there may be other divisions.

-Upon considering how the different kinds of information in that space become available to our consciousness, and in the kinds of processing that would be applied, I think there are three separate models in this context.
+Like Graziano, I also think that understanding the models employed by the brain is key to understanding consciousness.
+However, upon considering the different kinds of information that become available to our consciousness, and in the kinds of processing that would be applied, I think there are three separate models in this context.
 Importantly, I think the state model is just a passive data representation that can be moved around between different regions of the brain, whereas the body and mind schema are more likely to be physically wired within certain specific regions of the brain.
-We certainly know this is true for the case of the body schema from our discovery of primary motor and somatosensory projection areas [Gleitman2003, ch2].

 Another important distinction is that the information from the body and mind schema appears to have significantly less resolution within our awareness than that of many other senses (eg: the five external senses plus conscious feedback).
 I can open my eyes and see lots of detail, and I can clearly observe my current thought as well as my 'inner voice'.
 And although I can reference specific knowledge about my ability to do maths, for example, I would not expect to observe all of my mentally mapped details of my mind's capabilities without a lengthy introspection session.
 Thus, my mind schema appears to behave more like a long term memory: certain events elicit specific responses due to their association, but I can freely browse all of its contents.